DerZerstampfer/webposter-lab/README.md

 npm install
 ```

 The poster generator in itself is powered by [Teampilot AI](https://teampilot.ai).
 To get it running locally, you need to create an account at [Teampilot AI](https://teampilot.ai) and copy the launchpad [here](https://teampilot.ai/copy/webposter-generator-447ed332ce54fc588f4a558eaac4e469).
+Then make the launchpad public, safe the launchpad and copy the Launchpad ID in you env file.

 ```bash
 # .env.local